 Inside Romney’s Boston headquarters, aspects of the Bain Way have seeped into the campaign effort.
 Spencer Zwick, a 32-year-old private-equity investor, who was dubbed Romney’s “sixth son” by Politico, runs Romney’s finance team.
 Bob White, a mid-fifties former Bain Capital partner, is one of Romney’s closest advisers, and a frequent presence at Romney’s side.

-“Bob White is an important adviser, and he has known the governor since the early days at Bain,” says Ron Kaufman, a Romney strategist and former White House political director.
+“Bob White is an important adviser, and he has known the governor since the early days at Bain,” says Ron Kaufman, a Romney adviser and former White House political director.
 “While they’re not the entire campaign, people like Spencer and Bob come out of the business world, know the governor very well, and have perspectives and skills that are valued.”